Akhil-Kulal/react-habit-tracker/README.md

 --> The habits can be marked as not done by clicking twice on any habit of any required date which is represented in red color.

-TECH STACK: React, Redux, React router
+TECH STACK: React, Redux, React router, HTML, CSS, Javascript